Codifying a benchmark Customer First Revolution.

 Jaguar Land Rover

 Head-turning.
 Employee engagement levels skyrocketed, with Pulse survey scores equalling 95% on completion.
-The South African HR team won the Overseas award for top HR in the region, and Revolution was chosen as the benchmark programme for the global marketing sales and services company.
+The South African team won the overseas award for top HR in the region, and Revolution was chosen as the benchmark programme for the global marketing sales and services company.
 Revolution became Jaguar Land Rover’s fight against mediocrity, and their launch into an ever-present experience economy.